hhannine/superpaper/README.md

 - Slideshow with configurable file order from local sources
 - Command-line interface
 - Tray applet for slideshow control
+- GUI for settings configuration
 - Hotkey support for easy slideshow control (Only Linux and Windows)
+- Align test tool to help fine tune your settings (Accessible only from GUI)

 Span single image and set multiple image modes should work on most multi monitor arrangements.